JoeMatt/Max4Live/README.md

 # Max4Live

-A repo to hold small Max for Live patches by @JoeMatt
+A repo to hold small Max for Live patches by [JoeMatt](https://github.com/JoeMatt/)

 ## EX-800